laravel-streams/streams-core/docs/en/asset.md

 <a name="introduction"></a>
 ## Introduction

-Pyro provides a powerful asset management right out of the box.
+PyroCMS provides a powerful asset management right out of the box.
 Built around the [Assetic](https://github.com/kriswallsmith/assetic) framework by Kris Wallsmith, the asset service provides a fluent API for managing collections of assets.

 The `\Anomaly\Streams\Platform\Asset\Asset` class makes it easy to add assets to a collection, manipulate the collection and/or it's assets with filters, then dump the result and include it in your markup.